devlop/laravel-console-input-validation/README.md

     {
         // Example using manual validation
         if (! is_numeric($input->getOption('limit'))) {
-            throw new RuntimeException('--limit must be numeric');
+            throw new InvalidArgumentException('--limit must be numeric');
         }

-        // Example using webmozarts/assert:
+        // Example using webmozarts/assert
         Assert::numeric($input->getOption('limit')); // assert that the --limit option got a numeric value Assert::greaterThan($input->getOption('limit'), 0); // assert that the --limit option get a value greater than 0 }